 Based in Palo Alto, California, Tesla Inc. is an American automaker, energy storage and solar manufacturer.
 The company is probably the dawn of the greatest revolution in the automotive industry that the world has witnessed since Karl Benz.

-Only a few years old and Tesla has gained much attention and significant success.
-It’s market value is about $48 billion (surpassing Ford at $45 billion).
-Most people think that Elon Musk (current CEO of Tesla) is the founder of the company.
+Only a few years old, Tesla has gained much attention and significant success.
+Its market value is about $48 billion (surpassing Ford at $45 billion).
+Most people think that Elon Musk (the current CEO of Tesla) is the founder of the company.
 But this is far from the truth.
-In reality, it was founded by a group of Silicon Valley engineers who then later on collaborated with the billionaire.
+In reality, it was founded by a group of Silicon Valley engineers who later collaborated with the billionaire.

 Tesla was founded in 2003 by Martin Eberhard and Marc Tarpenning.
 Later on, Elon Musk, JB Straubel and Ian Wright were also considered founders of the company.
 The company deals in electric cars, lithium-ion battery energy storage and residential solar panels.
 The first great success of the company was the Roadster in 2008, an electric sports car.

 Furthermore, in 2012, the Model S, an electric luxury sedan, was another milestone in its widely gained success.
-In 2015 and 2016 the Model S was the world’s best-selling plug-in electric car.
-Succeeding the model S is the Model X, a crossover SUV.
-The model 3 (at a mid range price point), which is Tesla’s fourth vehicle, has been designed for the mass-market, and has been put into production from July 2017.
+In 2015 and 2016, the Model S was the world’s best-selling plug-in electric car.
+Succeeding the Model S is the Model X, a crossover SUV.
+The Model 3 (at a mid-range price point), which is Tesla’s fourth vehicle, has been designed for the mass market and has been put into production since July 2017.

-Other than vehicles, Tesla also ventures in highly efficient solar roof systems.
+Other than vehicles, Tesla also ventures into highly efficient solar roof systems.

 Tesla Business Strategy

-Tesla entered the market through expensive high-end cars targeted to the more financially privileged class of people.
+Tesla entered the market with expensive high-end cars targeted at the more financially privileged class of people.
 Once it is more established and widely known as a successful idea, it would venture into a more competitive market of lower-level priced models.
 So the first model was launched to get the company’s mission out in the marketplace.

-All Tesla needed was to make a name for their brand get its concept widely accepted.
-After that it reinforced its business model.
+All Tesla needed was to make a name for their brand to get its concept widely accepted.
+After that, it reinforced its business model.
 Tesla’s business model is based on a three-pronged approach to selling, servicing, and charging its electric vehicles.

 Tesla doesn’t adopt the approach of franchise dealerships, unlike most manufacturers.
-They prefer selling their product directly to the customers through self-owned showrooms across many of the major urban centers in the world.
-They believe that this method of selling can speed up their product development.
+They prefer selling their product directly to customers through self-owned showrooms across many of the major urban centres in the world.
+They believe that this method of selling can speed up product development.
 But more significant is the customer’s buying experience.
-Tesla has showrooms, Service Plus centers (a combination of retail and service center), and service facilities.
-Tesla has also made use of the Internet sales—consumers can customize and purchase a Tesla online.
+Tesla has showrooms, Service Plus centres (a combination of retail and service centres), and service facilities.
+Tesla has also made use of Internet sales—consumers can customise and purchase a Tesla online.

-As mentioned above Tesla has combined direct sales with service centers.
-They believe opening service centers has a positive effect on the customer demand.
-Thus the “Service Plus” retail centers.
-Customers can service their cars or charge them at the service centers or the Service Plus locations.
+As mentioned above, Tesla has combined direct sales with service centres.
+They believe opening service centres have a positive effect on customer demand.
+Thus the “Service Plus” retail centres.
+Customers can service their cars or charge them at the service centres or the Service Plus locations.
 They also have mobile technicians who can come to your home, called Tesla Rangers.
 With the Model S, they can wirelessly upload data so technicians can view and fix certain problems online without even physically touching the car.

-Tesla has a wide network of where their customers can charge their vehicles.
+Tesla has a wide network where its customers can charge their vehicles.
 Supercharger Stations: a place where customers can charge their vehicles in about 30 minutes for free.
-It is their belief that this will increase the rate of the customers product adoption.
+It is their belief that this will increase the rate of the customers’ product adoption.

-Tesla’s other products include: a line of home batteries, called the Powerwall, that serve as energy storage systems in homes or businesses, and solar roof systems as well.
+Tesla’s other products include a line of home batteries called the Powerwall, which serve as energy storage systems in homes or businesses, and solar roof systems as well.

-Another very important part of Tesla’s business strategy is that Tesla takes customer deposits up front—a year, two years, three years in advance of production and delivery, unlike other car companies.
+Another very important part of Tesla’s business strategy is that Tesla takes customer deposits upfront—a year, two years, or three years in advance of production and delivery, unlike other car companies.
 Tesla has sold $500 million in stock to the public.

 Elon Musk is the co-founder, CEO and Product Architect at Tesla.
 He oversees all product development, engineering, and design of the company’s electric vehicles, battery products, and solar roofs.

 He joined Tesla in 2004 as the chairman of the board of directors.
-Initially he wasn’t much involved in the day-to-day activities of the company (although he did oversee the Roadster’s product design).
-Post 2008 crisis, Elon took on the task to lead the company as the CEO and product architect.
-Ever since, he is shaping the future of electric cars and the automotive industry radically through Tesla.
+Initially, he wasn’t much involved in the day-to-day activities of the company (although he did oversee Roadster’s product design).
+Post-2008 crisis, Elon took on the task of leading the company as the CEO and product architect.
+Ever since he has been shaping the future of electric cars and the automotive industry radically through Tesla.

 Let me conclude by leading you with a question: